 During that time, I served as part of the United States Armed Forces.
 Using a camera to create instantaneously, eased the stresses of military life.
 It was the first time that being creative left me feeling balanced and at ease.
 Realizing that I could do anything in a way that made me feel unified, initiated my desire to attend college.
 In 2003, I began to pursue a formal education in arts communication.

-Pursuing that education, is when I first began working with epoxies and polyurethanes.
-Still undeveloped, I earned an Associate in Fine Arts degree in 2011 for my surreal and impactful photographic and digital work.
-I continued to research and experiment with polymers and pigments while my photographic skill continued to develop.
-That experimentation lead me to begin using hand drawing, illustration, and painting techniques in order to strengthen my understanding of manipulating wet/dry pigments while they are in a liquid state.
+Pursuing that instruction, is when I first began working with epoxies and polyurethanes.
+In 2011, while I earned an Associate of Fine Arts degree for my emerging skill in photographic and digital design, I continued to research artistic avenues with polymers and pigments.
+When that experimentation required me to strengthen the traditional art foundations I had abandoned in my youth, I starting searching for a University to further my education.
 In 2014, I began my journey toward a Bachelor's degree and changed my concentration to sculpture.

 Currently a senior at the University of North Carolina at Asheville, I am now nearing the end of this degree.
 What started out as a need filled by the immediacy of photography, is merging with the unrestrained nature of resin polymers.
 Every semester here has helped foster insights that further push each new artistic work to evolve.
 Now the division I once felt in myself is fading, replaced by an ever growing sense of reconciliation and unity.